stacks-network/docs/docs/clarity/noteworthy-contracts/bns-contract.md

 #### Description:

 Returns true if the provided name can be received.
-That is, if it is not curretly owned, a previous lease is expired, and the name wasn't revoked.
+That is, if it is not currently owned, a previous lease is expired, and the name wasn't revoked.

 ### get-name-price